RULES AND REGULATIONS 2024

 - foods not considered to be basic or everyday foods and for which health benefits are claimed.

-- Projects that involve the consumption of alcohol are not permitted at the Canada Wide Science Fair or similar YSC events.
+(d) Projects that involve the consumption of alcohol or cannabis are not permitted at the Canada Wide Science Fair or similar YSC events.

 If you are planning to work with microorganisms, you must work with a qualified scientific supervisor.
 You must read Microorganisms Safety 2020 and complete RSLSF Safety Form R2_2020 located on the Safety Page.
 This must be sent to the registrar before beginning the project.

 23. PROJECTS USING ELECTRICAL AND MECHANICAL DEVICES

 Mechanical devices must meet minimum safety standards and electrical devices must meet the minimum standards of the Ontario Electrical Code.
 Please read the safety guidelines archived on the YSC website and check the Safety Page.
 If you have any concerns, please contact the registrar before the date of the fair.
 Your concerns and questions will be forwarded to the RSLSF Safety Committee.

 D. DISPLAY AND LOGBOOK REQUIREMENTS (24-26))

 Oversize exhibits are not eligible.
 All exhibits including accessories must be confined to a table or floor space not to exceed 0.8 m (30 inches) front to back, 1.2 m (48 inches) side-to- side, and 3.5m (12 feet) from the floor.
 Outlets for water, steam, compressed air or gas will not be available.
 Electricity will be provided.
 Please bring your own extension cord.